 Like citizens of any country, Canadians like to share and circulate weird, wacky, or just plain interesting stories about their nation, culture, politics, and people.
 Some of them seem too wild to be true, and many are.
 Here’s a rundown of some of Canada’s most common urban myths.

-Is the loon on the Canadian one-dollar coin only there because the design that was supposed to be used got lost?
+Is the loon on the Canadian one-dollar coin only there because the original design got lost?

 Initially, the Loonie as we know it was never meant to be.
 The original master dies of the one-dollar coin, which depicted the motif of a voyageur, were lost in transit on their way to Winnipeg in November, 1986.
 To preserve the integrity of the Canadian coinage system, the Government of Canada authorized a new design of the coin, which was of the loon.